pulumi/pulumi-hugo/themes/default/content/blog/unit-testing-infrastructure-in-nodejs-and-mocha/index.md

 ![Failed Deployment](./failed-deployment.png)

-And if we click into it, we'll see the complete Mocha test output:
+And if we select it, we'll see the complete Mocha test output:

 ![Failed Deployment Details](./failed-deployment-details.png)